Note: Ready-made decals are also available the Chaos Cosmos!

 If the decal's material has no bump at all, the underlying surface bump will show.

-To mix the underlying surface and decal's bump, make sure the "Replace base bump" checkbox is disabled.
+To mix the underlying surface and decal's bump, make sure the "Add to base" option is enabled.

-If you add a bump texture map to the decal's material, it will mix with the underlying surface material.
+If you add a bump texture map to the decal's material, and the Add to base option is enabled, then the decal's bump will be mixed with the underlying surface material.

 Alternatively, you can use the decal's bump texture map to completely replace the visible bump over the area where the Corona Decal object is located:

-The underlying surface's bump can be ignored by enabling the "Replace base bump" checkbox.
+The underlying surface's bump can be ignored by selecting the "Affect base" option.

-To completely override the underlying surface bump then enable the "Replace base bump" checkbox.
+To completely override the underlying surface bump, enable the "Affect base" option.

 The same behavior as mentioned above will occur when using displacement properties on a Corona Decal - you can combine it or completely override it: